Abealkindy/FreakMangaBrandNew/README.md

 # FreakManga
-Browse and read hentai manga from 3 of some biggest hentai websites in one app
+Browse and read ero/hentai manga from 3 of some biggest hentai websites in an app

-*Just experimental project, there's so many NSFW contents.
-So, this app is just for 18+ peoples or 21+ for Indonesian 😂
+*Just an experimental project.
+This one is (obviously, lol) full of 🌽, and even worse, sometimes you guys will find some disturbing or grotesque things.
+So, please beware and use it responsibly 🥸

-*Some users from some countries may require VPN to use this app.
-So, don't forget to run your VPN app before use this app.
-Cheers 😁🍻
+*And, umm... please don't forget to turn your VPN or private DNS on before using this app 🫣 cheers! 😁🍻

 ## Content sources: